The first time I set up an online store, I remember staring at the blank canvas before me not knowing where to start.

-The example I’ll be using in this guide is the simple hot sauce store pictured below.
+The example I’ll be using in this guide on how to create an online store using Shopify is the simple hot sauce store pictured below.
 I’ll be peeling back the curtain to show you the thinking that went into the product listings, homepage design, copywriting, shipping settings, and the dozens of decisions involved in translating a business idea into an online store.

 - Add the products you want to sell

 - Pick a theme and customize your online store

 - Configure your tax settings

 - Set up your payment gateway and payouts

 How to get Shopify: start a free trial

 Before we begin, you’ll need to start a free trial of Shopify.
 The 14-day trial should give you more than enough time to build an online store that’s ready to launch if you follow this guide and keep in mind that you can continue to add products and improve your store after it goes live.

 When you start your trial, you’ll be prompted to enter a store name, which will become your default URL (e.g., storename.myshopify.com).
 You won’t be able to change this, but you will be able to buy a custom domain (e.g., yourstore.com) later on, so don't worry about picking the perfect name right now.